 Mixing in one tablespoon of milk for every four eggs gives the muffins a softer, richer consistency.

-Serve: Try fruit, avocado, or salad for something light, or add potatoes or toast to make it more filling.
+Serve: On their own or with fruit, avocado, roasted potatoes or toast.
 They’re also great with a smoothie or coffee when you’re on the go.Store: Let them cool, then store in an airtight container.
 Keep in the fridge for 4 to 5 days or freeze for up to a month.
 Label the date, and enjoy cold or reheat in the oven.